 Swimming is luxurious and indulgent.
 Swimming pools are the domain of the economically comfortable.
 Although this image has all the trappings of innocent joy, there are undertones of sensuality.
 Swimming pools are hedonic.
 The skinny dipping character disowns decorum and cedes to primal nature.

-From a limited edition of 10 numbered impressions at full size, plus one small printer’s proof.
+From a limited edition of 10 numbered impressions at full size, two artist’s proofs, and one small printer’s proof.

 Contrast this with other nude swimmer artwork that shows the figure in a horizontal orientation.